 Show your audience behind the scenes.
 This is where story posts are great!
-They disappear from user view after 24 hours, but they can show a lot of personality.
+They disappear from user view after 24 hours, but they can show a lot of personalities.

 Posts that have authenticity and evoke emotion will have more engagement.
 Plus, it’ll help to grow Instagram followers organically.

-Determine your goals, follow the above tips, and you will see continual growth week over week.
+Determine your goals, follow the above tips, and you will see continual growth week after week.